jacob-pro/astro-tablets/documents/src/guide.md

 make test
 ```

-The unit tests check that the astronomical computation functions (used primarily in the generate stage)
+The unit tests check that the astronomical computation functions are working correctly by comparing the results with
-are working correctly, by comparing the results with data from other sources (commercial software,
-and academic publications).
+data from other sources (commercial software, and academic publications).

 ## References